-{ {\bf Abstract:} For regression model selection under the maximum likelihood framework, we study the likelihood ratio confidence region for the regression parameter vector of a full regression model.
-We show that, when the confidence level increases with the sample size at a certain speed, with probability tending to one, the confidence region contains only vectors representing models having all active variables, including the parameter vector of the true model.
-This result leads to a consistent model selection criterion with a sparse maximum likelihood interpretation and certain advantages over popular information criteria.
-It also provides a large-sample characterization of models of maximum likelihood at different model sizes which shows that, for selection consistency, it suffices to consider only this small set of models.
+{ {\bf Abstract:} For regression model selection via maximum likelihood estimation, we adopt a vector representation of candidate models and study the likelihood ratio confidence region for the regression parameter vector of a full model.
+We show that when its confidence level increases with the sample size at a certain speed, with probability tending to one, the confidence region consists of vectors representing models containing all active variables, including the true parameter vector of the full model.
+Using this result, we examine the asymptotic composition of models of maximum likelihood and find the subset of such models that contain all active variables.
+We then devise a consistent model selection criterion which has a sparse maximum likelihood estimation interpretation and certain advantages over popular information criteria.

-{\bf Keywords:} {Regression model selection; Variable selection; Maximum likelihood; Linear models; Generalized linear models; Constrained minimum criterion.} }
+{\bf Keywords:} {Regression model selection; Variable selection; Maximum likelihood; Linear models; Generalized linear models; Constrained minimum criterion.}